-^{}Professor and Extension Economist and Extension Program Specialist-Risk Management, The Texas A&M University System; and Extension Az225
+^{}Professor and Extension Economist and Extension Program Specialist-Risk Management, The Texas A&M University System; and Extension A 225 ltural Economist, Kansas State University.

 Figures 1 through 6 plot the average annual price and monthly price index, with the variability range indicated by points above and below the index values.
 The monthly price index numbers and the monthly variability factors are listed at the bottom of each figure.